sourmash-bio/sourmash_plugin_directsketch/README.md

 ### Allowing restart with batching

 If you're building large databases, we highly recommend you use batched zipfiles (v0.4+) to facilitate restart.
 If you encounter unexpected failures and are using a single zipfile output (default), `gbsketch`/`urlsketch` will have to re-download and re-sketch all files.
 If you instead set a batch size using `--batch-size`, then `gbsketch`/`urlsketch` can load any batched zips that finished writing, and avoid re-generating those signatures.
 For `gbsketch`, the batch size represents the number of accessions included in each zip, with all signatures associated with an accession grouped within a single `zip`.
 For `urlsketch`, the batch size represents the number of sigs associated with each url provided.
-Note that batches will use the `--output` file to build batched filenames, so if you provided `output.zip`, your batches will be `output.1.zip`, `output.2.zip`, etc. **Note: for now, batching does not handle additional periods well; please avoid additional `.` in your filenames to use batched restart.
-See https://github.com/sourmash-bio/sourmash_plugin_directsketch/issues/172 for details.** For small genomes (e.g. microbes), you can keep batch sizes quite large, e.g. 1000s-10000s.
+Note that batches will use the `--output` file to build batched filenames, so if you provided `output.sig.zip`, batches will be `output.1.sig.zip`, etc (or `output.zip` --> `output.N.zip`).
+For small genomes (e.g. microbes), you can keep batch sizes quite large, e.g. 1000s-10000s.
 For large eukaryotic genomes where download takes much longer, you may want to use smaller batch sizes.

-To build a single database after batched sketching, you can use `sig cat` to build a single zipfile (`sourmash sig cat *.zip -o OUTPUT.zip`) or `sig collect` to collect all the zips into a standalone manifest that can be used with sourmash and branchwater commands.
+To build a single database after batched sketching, you can use `sig cat` to build a single zipfile (`sourmash sig cat *.zip -o OUTPUT.sig.zip`) or `sig collect` to collect all the zips into a standalone manifest that can be used with sourmash and branchwater commands.

 ### Memory Requirements

-Directsketch downloads the full file(s), checks the `md5sum` if available, then sketches the data.
-As a result, **you will need enough memory to hold files associated with `n` accessions in memory at once**, where `n` is the number of simultaneous downloads (`--n-simultaneous-downloads`; default 3).
+Directsketch downloads the full file(s), checks the `md5sum` if provided, then sketches the data (for `gbsketch`, we instead check the `crc32` checksums contained in gzipped FASTA files). **You will need enough memory to hold files associated with `n` accessions in memory at once**, where `n` is the number of simultaneous downloads (`--n-simultaneous-downloads`; default 10).
 For microbial and viral genomes, this is trivial.
-For large eukaryotic genomes (e.g. plants!), be sure to provide sufficient memory.
+For large eukaryotic genomes (e.g. plants!), be sure to provide sufficient memory or decrease `n`.
 You can tune the number of simultaneous downloads (and thus, the number of genomes/proteomes that will be in memory simultaneously) with `--n-simultaneous-downloads`.

 ### Rerunning failures

 If using batches, you can rerun the same command and any failed sketches will be retried.
-Alternatively, the `--failed` file from either `gbsketch` or `urlsketch` can be used as input into `urlsketch`.
+Alternatively, the `--failed` file from either `gbsketch` or `urlsketch` can be used as input into `gbsketch` or `urlsketch`.
 We cannot append to the existing output zipfile of signatures, so please provide a different output file if running `urlsketch` with the failure file.

 ### Using an NCBI API Key (gbsketch only)

-`gbsketch` uses the NCBI REST API to download reference genomes.
-The API limits you to 3 downloads per second, or 10 if you provide an API Key.
+`gbsketch` uses the NCBI REST API to download a dehydrated file with direct download links for the genomes.
+It is not required, but can be provided here.
 To obtain an API key, follow the instructions [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
 Once you have a key, you can provide it via the command line or set the `NCBI_API_KEY` variable (`export NCBI_API_KEY=YOUR_KEY`), which `gbsketch` will check and use automatically.

 ## Running the commands